 A true partnership and collaboration between Product Development and Purchasing are necessary to lower material cost through ongoing Value Analysis/Value Engineering (VA/VE) efforts, competitive benchmarking and “make or buy” studies.

 Do you have a tracking system for material costs?

 Prior to setting purchasing strategies and engaging the supply base in annual negotiations, buyers need to be made aware of the intricacies of the cost reduction and monitoring systems.

-How robust is your system for cost tracking and forecasting?
+How robust are your cost tracking and forecasting?

 - Does it accurately capture changes in part numbers and part cost?